How To Prepare Furniture Before Painting

 Huh, I don’t know about all over Pinterest, but I haven’t been including that info in my posts.
 I replied to Marsha’s email with the prep details for the particular project she asked about.
 Since I’ve been remiss……. this post is about things I do to prep furniture for painting.

-As you’ve probably noticed, sometimes a furniture drawer fits better in one slot than it does in another.
+As you’ve probably noticed on your own furniture, sometimes a furniture drawer fits better in one slot than it does in another.
 And paint on the drawer edges will make them fit differently too.

 Repairs may be needed before painting.
-In one small area the veneer on this piece was pulling away from the door front.
+In one small area of the wardrobe the veneer was pulling away from the door front.
+Have to fix that.

-I pushed some wood glue under the veneer with a craft stick then used these cute little clamps to hold the veneer down while the glue dried.
-I’ve also used toothpicks, tweezers, flat tip screwdrivers…..whatever works to get the glue where you need it.
-I wipe the excess glue off with a damp towel.
+I pushed some wood glue under the veneer with a craft stick (popsicle stick) then used these cute little clamps to hold the veneer down while the glue dried.
+I’ve also used toothpicks, tweezers, flat tip screwdrivers…..whatever works to get the glue where I need it.
+When the clamps go on the excess glue is pushed out.
+I wipe the glue off with a damp paper towel.

 The veneer on the top was a little bubbled and broken up with some pieces missing.

 Now here is where I have to decide weather to….. peel all the veneer off, glue and clamp down what veneer is there, fill it in with putty, or do something else.
 In this case since it was on the top and it’s a very tall piece and I was going to rough it up anyway after painting……I didn’t do anything to it.

 The paint will adhere the loose pieces to the top and for this particular piece, that’s good enough for me.
 This wardrobe was in pretty good shape, sometimes more in-depth and time consuming repairs are involved.